Criminal Defense Of Immigrants

 Serving Long Beach, Torrance, Los Angeles, Inglewood, Whittier, Compton, Norwalk and all of Orange County

 Being charged with a crime is a stressful time and choosing a criminal defense attorney is an important decision, more importantly so if you are not a citizen.
 A criminal conviction can have serious collateral immigration consequences for an individual who is not a U.S. citizen.
-Here at the Law Office of Angela Novas McGill we practice both immigration and criminal defense.
+Here at The Vittoria Firm, we practice both immigration and criminal defense.
 We listen carefully to your story and give you an honest opinion on your case.
 We know that each case is unique which makes each defense strategy unique.
 Call us at 562.432.6227 to schedule a consultation.

 We represent individuals charged with:

 - Sex Offenses

 If you are facing a criminal charge as a non-citizen, we will analyze the charges, determine what immigration consequences of pleading to such charges will result, and will try to negotiate a different plea with the DA that will have lesser or no immigration consequences.

 The Vittoria Firm helps legal residents or those seeking legal residence in the future with motions to vacate convictions, or petitions to reduce felonies to misdemeanors in the court where the criminal conviction occurred.

 If you are facing deportation because of a criminal conviction and we are successful in vacating the conviction you may no longer be subject to removal or deportation.
 If this is the case we will file a motion to terminate your case with the immigration court.
 On the other hand vacating or reducing a conviction may be beneficial to you if you are applying for permanent residence based, for example, on a family petition because the post-conviction relief may eliminate your ground of inadmissibility.

 Motion To Vacate Conviction Pursuant To Penal Code Section 1473.7